 The Japanese Yen (¥) and Chinese Yuan

 China and Japan use the same currency symbol, the ¥, globally.
-Forex traders typically differentiate them by using JP¥ for Japan and CN¥ for China.
+Forex traders typically differentiate them using JP¥ for Japan and CN¥ for China.
 The Japanese Yen plays a pivotal role in international trade and finance.

 Because of the similarities between written Japanese and Chinese scripts, both used similar signs to identify currency units historically.
 Both maintain strong B2B relationships within their countries and with others, including the U.S., South Korea, and the E.U.
 Governmental intervention and economic factors can trigger fluctuations in the Yen’s value.